Dovrin/n8n_localhost/README.md

 sudo npm audit fix
 n8n
 ```
-13. N8N will be hosted in localhost:5678
+13. N8N will be hosted on localhost:5678

 ## MacOS
 1. Run the following commands to install homebrew package manager: